isaacquayson/E-COMMERCE-ONLINE-SALES-PROJECT/README.md

 2. Missing Data: Potential data quality issues (e.g., missing CustomerIDs or Product info)

 3. Static Snapshot: Dashboard reflects a point-in-time analysis; no real-time updates

-4. No Demographic Data: Lacks age, gender, or customer preference details

-5. Category Granularity: Categories are broad and may hide subcategory insights

 ### Key Findings from the Analysis